akvelon/flutter-code-editor/README.md

 programmatically because they have the same effect as the user input, and so locking affects them as well.

-To change a partially locked controller, use `fullText` property.
+To change a partially locked controller, set the `fullText` property.

 ## Advanced Folding